Business English in the U.K.: Top 6 Resources Curated for You

 A British businessperson would take a lift to their company’s centre to request a holiday.

 Lucky for you, there are tons of British business English courses, online tools, books and other resources to get you ready!
-We’ll show you nine of our favorites in this article.
+We’ll show you six of our favorites in this article.

 How to Improve Your British Business English